dklounge/dklounge.github.io/_posts/2014-06-07-hotel-tonight-trigger.md

 >
 ><a target="_" href="http://www.airbnb.com/">Airbnb</a> landing page.

+The aspirational imagery subtly leads to an __internal trigger__.
+Next time you think about vacation, you may find yourself going to Airbnb to browse.

 One final question for both Airbnb and Hotel Tonight is, given the observation that human beings <a target="_" href="http://conversionxl.com/5-principles-of-persuasive-web-design/">attract attention</a>, __why are people missing from the picture?__

-Imagine that top image, with an attractive bartender staring squarely at you.
+Imagine that top image, with an attractive bartender staring squarely at you, or the Airbnb deck, with a playful gal sipping from a cup, living the good life.
+Now, _wouldn\'t you like to be there?_

+###More
+If you liked this post, you may want to try a comparative mobile app teardown screenshots for <a target="_" href="http://www.slideshare.net/PMFastTrack/product-teardown-air-bnb-hoteltonight">Airbnb and Hotel Tonight</a>.
+Give it a try, annotating what you see in detail, and improve your product sense in the process.